luisfwermann/ancient/README.md

 This project was created as a response of a challenge for an interview process I got involved.

-The goal was to use Angular with a GraphQL server to render a list of "mytery boxes" that can be opened by the user.
+The goal was to use Angular with a GraphQL server to render a list of "mystery boxes" that can be opened by the user.

 When opening a box, a Subscription from GraphQL is updated, thus updating the balance of the current wallets of the user on the header of the app.